Waziup/waziup-tests/Netboot.md

 For booting from the network, a netboot server is necessary.
 Upon starting, the RPI will broadcast a DHCP request on the local network, asking for a netboot server.
-The DHCP server should reply with the address of a TFTP server.
+The DHCP server should reply with the address of a TFTP ("Trivial File Transfer Protocol") server.
 This TFTP server will then be able to deliver all the files that the RPI needs to boot up.

 The Linux tool "dnsmask" can be used for both DHCP and TFTP.